Inspired Style: The Victorian

 - Humewood Castle, Wicklow, Ireland

-Italianate: a combination of Federal and Victorian era architecture.
-These homes have arched windows, symmetrical facades, elaborate porches, low rooflines and decorative eaves.
+In a combination of Federal and Victorian era architecture, these homes have arched windows, symmetrical facades, elaborate porches, low rooflines and decorative eaves.
 Overall, these houses also feel inspired by Italian Renaissance villas.
+Typical characteristics include asymmetrical floor plans, rectangular sections to imitate the look of Italian villas, and decorative features such as wings, towers, flat roof lines, corniced eaves, angled bay windows, Corinthian-columned porches, square or cupola, sometimes referred to as "Tuscan."

 - The Breakers, Newport, Rhode Island